Internet-Draft OAuth Mission Status August 2026

 A mission_id is never a bearer capability.
 The AS MUST authenticate the requester and authorize it for the requested mission_id and audience.

 Unknown mission_id values and known-but-unauthorized references MUST produce indistinguishable responses (HTTP 404 with a generic not-found body; see Section 3.7).
 The AS MUST return an identical HTTP status code, response body, and headers for the two cases.
-The AS SHOULD NOT vary response timing in a way that distinguishes the two cases, and SHOULD mitigate timing side channels (for example by padding response time or by taking a uniform lookup path for both the unknown and the unauthorized case).
+The AS SHOULD NOT vary response timing in a way that distinguishes the two cases.
+It SHOULD mitigate timing side channels (for example by padding response time or by taking a uniform lookup path for both the unknown and the unauthorized case).

 3.7.
 Error Responses